Yazidism in Turkey: History

 Yazidis are native to an area of the Middle East historically known as Mesopotamia (more specifically, they are indigenous to the northern part of Mesopotamia) which also includes southeastern Turkey.

 The modern state of Turkey was founded in 1923.
 Yazidis lived on the territory of present-day Turkey before the establishment of the modern state of Turkey.
 Yazidi tribes lived in the Ottoman provinces of Mosul, Diyarbekir, Van, Bitlis and Aleppo after Sultan Selim conquered eastern Anatolia, Mosul and Syria between 1514 and 1516.

+In 1835 during an Ottoman campaign against the Soran Emirate, Reşid Mehmed Pasha targeted the Garzan region, where Yazidis were in the majority, bringing the entire Garzan region and the tribes around Diyarbakir under his control.

 In 1844, the Yazidis in Turkey, who were in the Tur Abdin region, were massacred by the Kurdish prince Bedirkhan Beg and his troops.

 Recently, some Yazidis who are from Turkey and have lived in Germany have returned to their villages in Turkey.